 There were seasons where it seemed to start to recede then it would hit again…and get progressively worse.

 And bring other kinds of adversity along with it.

 There have been times on the battlefield where I honestly just wanted to pick up my toys and go home.
-I couldn’t “war room” one more time!
+I couldn’t fight one more day.

 I’m done with this.